ONSdigital/census-rh-performance-test/README.md

 ### Run - Local Locust against RH in GCP

+I'm not sure of the minimum Python version that is needed to run Locust but I've been running it with Python 3.7.5.

 Before attempting a local run you'll need to create some test data and start the shell:

 	$ cd census-rh-performance-test